 You’re respectfully living as part of the community.
 You’re meeting tribal historians, spiritual leaders, elders, storytellers and naturalists.
 The work you do is your way of thanking these local friends for sharing their lives and time with you.

 You’re building a connection, fostering deeper understanding and giving yourself the tools you need to be a better advocate and activist of the future, whatever causes you choose to fight for moving forward.

 “We were like one big family,” said Blackfeet Program participant Paden Dvoor, of New York City.

 We’ve worked with Blackfeet organizations for three decades (31 years), and there is no better youth organization to choose if you want to foster a deep, meaningful connection.
 (The Blackfeet tribe isn’t the only tribe we partner with, of course.
-We look forward to returning to the Northern Cheyenne reservation once covid numbers subside (the Northern Cheyenne Reservation has been hard hit.)
+We look forward to returning to the Northern Cheyenne reservation in the future.)

 Connecting to the Land